mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 ## What's Next?

 While our implementation of Sokoban is playable, it's pretty bare-bones.
 The player is a single, static image.
-There's no timer, or move counter.
-It's hard to tell which worker is selected, and it's hard to tell when a block is on the target square.
-In our next tutorial, we'll add all of that.
-We'll also add a new patch type--Ice--so that we can have sliding block puzzles as well.
-I hope you can't wait!
+In our next tutorial, we'll tackle a different game, called Tilox--and we'll talk about how to polish the graphics so it looks more professional.
+We'll also talk about some other parts of the Bloxley framework.